 To succeed in this collective effort, we need your feedback, so please offer a comment.
 We also urge you to share this statement with all your contacts, no doubt including some who will be happy to read it, perhaps even support it.
 If you believe this is a useful effort, with the potential to have a positive effect, then please volunteer.
 Or at least subscribe to our newsletter to keep informed of our progress.
 There may be a point at which you decide to jump in and get involved.
 And finally, with more than a bit of irony, any financial assistance you can offer would be greatly appreciated and helpful

 THE IDEOLOGY OF MONEYISM HAS FAILED.
 Our task now is to create a better way of living together on this planet.
-That new way must be founded on an ideology based upon the notion — long proclaimed but short on acceptance — that as humans we are all equal, and each and every one of us is worthy of full participation in life’s potential.
+That new way must be founded on an ideology — long proclaimed but short on acceptance — that affirms that, as humans, we are all equal, and each and every one of us is worthy of full participation in life’s potential.
 Call that new ideology . . .

 That’s our journey, from Moneyism to Humanism.